 The primary legal responsibility for attendance rests with the parent/carer.
-Parents are responsible for getting their children to and from school.
+Parents are responsible for getting their children to and from school every day, on time.
 Children must attend school on every day when instruction is offered unless the school receives a valid reason for being absent.
 Parents must provide the school with an appropriate explanation for the student's non-attendance.
 If your child is going to be away from school, please contact us via any of the following:

-Email: dl.1847_info@schools.sa.edu.au
+Email: dl.1847\info@schools.sa.edu.au